Vietnam Veterans & Veterans Motorcycle Club

 In 1990 the NSW members of the VVMC approached the Outlaw Motorcycle Council (a co-op of the five senior 1% Clubs) and sought approval to start the VVMC as a three piece back patch Club.
 Approval was given by the Outlaw Motorcycle Council after negotiations spanning a total of three years.
 Approval was given on the following conditions:

-The first NSW Vietnam Veterans Motorcycle Club house was located in Saint Mary's Sydney, NSW.
+The first NSW Vietnam Veterans Motorcycle Clubhouse was located in Saint Mary's Sydney, NSW.
 As the NSW Club expanded, it relocated in 2000 to Murrurundi, Upper Hunter Shire, NSW.
-Due to the travel requirements of members and the growth of the NSW Club, approval was given to form other Clubs:
+Due to the travel requirements of members and the growth of the NSW Club (estimated 150 members), approval was given to form other Chapters:

 1. Sydney